satoshi-takano/ExtendedAudioUnit/README.md

 ExtendedAudioUnit
 =================
-This library wraps the AudioUnit framework in a easy and extensible c++ interface.
+This library wraps the AudioUnit framework in easy and extensible c++ interface.